ahmedzein-dev/document_camera_frame/README.md

 **Build errors:**
 - 💡 Run `flutter clean && flutter pub get`
 - 💡 Confirm all platform-specific setup is complete
+- 💡 Ensure minimum iOS deployment target is 15.5 or higher in your ios/Podfile

 **Permission denied errors:**
 - ⚠️ Handle permission errors gracefully in your app UI